-As you cope with cancer and cancer treatment, you need to have honest, open talks with your doctor.
-Feel free to ask any question that's on your mind, no matter how small it might seem.
+As you cope with cancer and its treatment, you need to have honest, open talks with your doctor.
+Feel free to ask any question, no matter how small it might seem.
 Here are some questions you might want to ask.
 Be sure to add your own questions as you think of them.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - Would you please write down the exact kind of cancer I have?

 - Has my cancer spread beyond the pancreas?

 - What is the stage of my cancer?

 - Can the cancer be removed (resected) with surgery?

 - Do I need other tests before we can decide on treatment?